top of page

 PANEL U10 // THURSDAY // 12.00-1.40 PM

-Multiculturalism in Ukraine: Past and Present
+Minorities in Ukraine and Transnistria: Past and Present

 PANEL U11 // THURSDAY // 5.20-7.00 PM